 Soft Silicone—Max temperature is 392° F; min. is not rated.
 Durometer hardness is A50.
 Color is black.

 Sound Advice: Softest feel with a little bounce particularly with lighter springs.
 Very little noise, if any.
 Fairly durable and resistant to oils.
 Our shop favorite feel.

 Sound Advice: This one is new to us... check back for our review.

 EPDM—Has excellent resistance to water and steam.
 Temperature range is -40° to +212° F. Durometer hardness is A75.
 Color is black.

 Sound Advice: A bit on the harder side, but fairly durable.
 Cuts well.

 Our current inventory of the above materials is available in a 3.25" cord strip and is .210" in diameter. (we have found this diameter works for most applications)

 For horns with more than 4 valves we recommend buying 2 packets.
 We have also prepared them pre cut as a set.
 A set is to be used for up to 4 valves.

-In our shop, a majority of the horns we see take well to the soft silicone.
-Again, we change this based on our feel at the bench and customer feedback.
+In our shop, we primarily use FDA Compliant Buna N. Again, we change this based on our feel at the bench and customer feedback.